The roadmap to plan a JWST NIRSpec MOS observation using the APT Template is introduced. New MOS related terminology is defined.

 Accessing the NIRSpec MSA Planning Tool

 Table 1.
-Description and access links to lower-level tabs Catalogs, Planner, and Plans.
+Description and access links to lower-level tabs Catalogs, Planner, and Plans

 In this section the observer imports a catalog containing sources of interest.
+Only one catalog should be used to create Plans, and eventually, an Observation.

 Users are also able to create candidate sets in this area.
+Candidate sets used for planning must be derived from a single Catalog.

 In this section the user defines detailed properties of the observation and configuration of the instrument.
 The shape of the slit used in the MSA is introduced here, the dithering strategy is selected in this section, and the exposure type is also defined.
 Parameters for plan generation and execution are determined here as well.